trustgraph-ai/example-code/ui/simple-qa2/README.md

 * The websocket is in a different domain than the React app.
 * Authentication.

+Compiling the app consists of running `npm run build` which creates a 'production' quality build in `dist/`.

 A simple approach is to use a web-server with websocket proxy built-in.
 By having the websocket proxy in the same URL domain as the React app, there are no cross-domain problems to deal with.